K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 3. Delete App Template by clicking ②"Delete" button.
 ![15]

 4. Click ①"Register App Template" button when registering an app template.
-Enter the following at the App Template Register pop- up: Name, Classification, App Development Environment, Service Thumbnail, Public Availability, Summary and Description.
-A new App Template will be registerd by Clicking ②"Register" button.
+Enter the following at the App Template Register pop-up: Name, Classification, App Development Environment, Service Thumbnail, Public Availability, Summary, and Description.
+A new App Template will be registered by Clicking ②"Register" button.
 ![16]

 ### <a name="4.3.2"/>  4.3.2 Catalog Managing App Development Environment
 1. Check Catalog App Development Environment list.
-It shows Name, Outline, Classification, Public Availability.
+It shows Name, Outline, Classification, and Public Availability.
 One can search by the type, item, name, whether it's private or public in the search engine.
 ![17]

 2. A page with detail appears when clicking the App Development Environment Name.
-Input datas to be modify then click ①"Save" button to complete modification.
+Input data to be modified then click ①"Save" button to complete modification.
 ![18]

 3. Delete App Development Environment by clicking ②"Delete" button.
 ![19]

-4. Click ①"Register App Development Environment" button from the Catalog page to Register.Enter the following at the App Development Environment Registering pop-up: Name, Classification, App Development Environment, Service, Thumbnail, Public Availability, Summary and Description.
+4. Click ①"Register App Development Environment" button from the Catalog page to Register.
+Enter the following at the App Development Environment Registering pop-up: Name, Classification, App Development Environment, Service, Thumbnail, Public Availability, Summary, and Description.
 Complete registering by clicking ②"Register" button.
 ![20]

 ### <a name="4.3.3"/>  4.3.3 Catalog Management Service
 1. Check Catalog Service List.
-Can check name, outline, classification, public availability.
+Can check name, outline, classification, and public availability.
 One can search by the type, item, name, whether it's private or public in the search engine.<br>
 ![21]

 2. Detail page shows up when clicking the service name.
 After modifying, click ①"Save" button to save.<br>